rb12345/gnuplot_i/README.md

 The `gnuplot_i` interface library enables developers to create [gnuplots](http://www.gnuplot.info/) from their C programs.

-It works by creating a UNIX pipe through which gnuplot commands are sent and then executed.
+The program works by creating a UNIX pipe through which gnuplot commands are sent and then executed.

 The central data structure is the gnuplot control handle, which holds the gnuplot commands as well as technical internal information, such as terminal type, amount of open windows and such.

-The plot is displayed in its own window or saved as an image file to disk.
+The plot can be displayed in its own window or otherwise saved as an image file to disk.

-Example of a minimal structure:
+Example of a minimal program structure:

+    #include "gnuplot_i.h"

     gnuplot_ctrl *handle = gnuplot_init();
-    gnuplot_cmd(handle, "set terminal png");
+    gnuplot_setterm(handle, "wxt", 600, 400);
     gnuplot_plot_equation(handle, "sin(x)", "Sine wave");
     gnuplot_close(handle);